Have your say on major changes to the way local services will be provided in the future.

 The government has said it wants us to explore local government reorganisation in our area.
 The aim is to simplify the way councils are organised and make them more sustainable.

-The Ministry of Housing, Communities and Local Government has written a letter to all councils in Hampshire explaining the process in more detail about how we should develop proposals for reorganisation.
+The Ministry of Housing, Communities and Local Government has wrote a letter to all councils in Hampshire in February, explaining the process in more detail about how we should develop proposals for reorganisation.

-A proposal to create new unitary councils across Hampshire and the Solent was given unanimous support by our cabinet on Thursday 20 March when councillors approved an interim plan, prepared by all 15 councils in Hampshire, for submission to the government on Friday 21 March.
+A proposal to create new unitary councils across Hampshire and the Solent was given unanimous support by our cabinet on Thursday 20 March when councillors approved an interim plan, prepared by all 15 councils in Hampshire.
+This was then submitted to the government on Friday 21 March.

 The interim plan sets out the principles which would guide the next stage when decisions would be made on the new council structures and boundaries, including economic geography and sense of place, identity and local connections.